 We grew up in Mesa, Arizona and moved to Cache Valley, Utah shortly after I started high school.
 It was during high school that I discovered software development and grew to love it.

 After high school, I met Erica.
 She was gorgeous and smart and everything I ever wanted.
 We dated and were married not long after that.
-We have a son together and continue to enjoy each other's company more and more every day.
+We have a son and a daughter together and continue to enjoy each other's company more and more every day.

 Nothing, aside from my family, makes me happier than software development.
 My dad had some old text books from programming courses he took in college and I stumbled across one in high school: a beginners Java book.
 Intrigued, I read it and performed the exercises.
 I loved it!
 I suppose my mind was naturally suited for the logical aspect of developing a program and the creative aspect of designing one.